Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Accelerated MM-based KLD Optimization

 Although the nonhomogeneous relaxation is tight at the current iterate $\mathbf{X}^{(t)}$, \eqref{eq:f_h} replaces the anisotropic curvature $\bar{\mathbf{x}}^{\sf H}\bar{\mathbf{A}}\bar{\mathbf{x}}$ with an isotropic spectral bound $\bar{\lambda}\bar{\mathbf{x}}^{\sf H}\bar{\mathbf{x}}$ along with corresponding linear terms, leading to a more conservative step.
 Therefore, FP-KLD produces a steeper ascent per iteration than the nonhomogeneous variant, whereas in terms of runtime, the nonhomogeneous method is significantly faster due to its much lower per-iteration cost.

-\begin{remark}[Comparison with the MM baseline in \cite{tang:tsp:18}]\normalfont It is instructive to compare our proposed framework with the benchmark MM algorithm in \cite{tang:tsp:18} regarding the construction of the surrogate function.
-The benchmark method adopts a piecewise decomposition approach: it splits the intricate KLD objective into three separate log-det and trace terms, and then employs first-order Taylor expansions (i.e., supporting hyperplane) to bound the convex parts based on local gradient information.
+\begin{remark}[Comparison with AWD-MM]\normalfont It is instructive to compare our proposed framework with AWD-MM, i.e., the MM-based adaptive waveform-design baseline of Tang \textit{et al.}~\cite{tang:tsp:18}.
+AWD-MM adopts a piecewise decomposition approach: it splits the intricate KLD objective into several log-det and trace terms and then employs first-order Taylor expansions, or supporting hyperplanes, to bound the convex parts based on local gradient information.
 The final quadratic surrogate is then formed by summing these local approximations.

 In contrast, our FP-based approach reformulates the objective globally using auxiliary variables.
-Instead of relying on gradient-based linearizations, we apply a sequence of matrix FP to fundamentally alter the algebraic structure of the problem.
-This procedure effectively decouples the matrix inverses from the design variables within the log-det and trace-ratio terms, naturally yielding a quadratic surrogate.
+Instead of relying on gradient-based linearizations, we apply a sequence of matrix FP transformations to alter the algebraic structure of the problem.
+This procedure decouples the matrix inverses from the design variables within the log-det and trace-ratio terms, naturally yielding a quadratic surrogate.

-Crucially, this difference leads to a significant advantage in computational efficiency.
-In the benchmark method, updating the waveform requires solving a linear system at every iteration, which imposes a complexity of $\mathcal{O}(n^3)$, where $n$ denotes the dimension of the optimization variable.
-Our approach overcomes this bottleneck by incorporating the nonhomogeneous relaxation into the FP-derived quadratic surrogate.
-By replacing the complex anisotropic curvature with a simple isotropic spectral bound, we obtain a closed-form update that avoids solving any large-scale linear system, thereby drastically reducing the per-iteration complexity to $\mathcal{O}(kn^2)$ required for the power iterations. \end{remark}
+This difference leads to a significant computational advantage.
+In AWD-MM, updating the waveform requires solving a large-scale linear system at every iteration.
+Our A-MM-KLD avoids this bottleneck by incorporating the nonhomogeneous relaxation into the FP-derived quadratic surrogate.
+By replacing the anisotropic curvature with an isotropic spectral bound, we obtain a closed-form update and avoid solving the large-scale linear system. \end{remark}